-The MACC Act 2009 is committed law that allows for the prosecution of people found to be guilty of crimes involving corruption.
+The MACC Act 2009 allows for the prosecution of people found to be guilty of crimes involving corruption.
 In the context of the distribution of fertiliser subsidy schemes, the parties involved can be charged with criminal property abuse by the MACC.
-Generally, the offenders involved in the of abuse of fertiliser subsidy schemes can be prosecuted and convicted of criminal property abuse and breach of trust under the Penal Code (Asmar et al., 2021).
+Generally, the offenders involved in the abuse of fertiliser subsidy schemes can be prosecuted and convicted of criminal property abuse and breach of trust under the Penal Code (Asmar et al., 2021).